Create a subscription

 For more information on how to set up webhook endpoints, check our events and webhooks guide.

-has been fully provisioned, the status
+Once the sim has been fully provisioned, the status of the subscription

-will change from pending
+will change from pending to active and the sim object in the

-response will be populated:
+subscription response will be populated:

 A shortened GET subscription response